What is your skin type?

 so for those who don’t want to start mixing at home,

 I will recommend buying the most natural ones,

-which you recognize and understand what’s written on the ingredients list.
+which you recognise and understand what’s written on the ingredients list.

-After I used these homemade masks I can safely say that they are very good, easy to make, natural and nutritious!
+After I used these homemade masks, I can safely say that they are easy to make, natural and great for the skin!

 *Before using the masks always try a small amount on the back of your hand first,

 to see that you don’t have any allergic reactions.